Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Acknowledgment

 \section{Acknowledgment}

+We are thankful to Shashank and Dr. Prabha, IIT Madras, for many discussions on QKD.
 This work was supported by Ministry of Human Resources and Development (MHRD) vide sanction no. 35-8/2017-TS.
-We are thankful to Shashank and Dr. Prabha, IIT Madras, for many discussions on QKD. \ifCLASSOPTIONcaptionsoff
+GS also acknowledges support on the Visvesvaraya PhD Scheme for Electronics and IT, Govt. of India.